 c.
 To be valid to the corporation and third parties, the transfer must be recorded in the books of the corporation.

-One of the requirements to effect a valid transfer of shares of stock is that the certificate of stock must be indorsed by the owner or his agent.
+One of the requirements to effect a valid transfer of shares of stock is that the certificate of stock must be endorsed by the owner or his agent.
 Mere delivery or handing over of the stock certificate is insufficient, and does not produce the effects of a transfer or conveyance to another.
-Indorsement of the stock certificate is one of the operative acts which validates the transfer.
-Without the act of indorsement by the stockholder, the sale or disposition will not be binding upon the corporation.
-Of course, there are remedies under the law to compel the owner to indorse the stock certificate which he or she has already conveyed to another.
-But before indorsement of the stock certificate, the corporation can refuse recognize the transferee stockholder.
+Endorsement of the stock certificate is one of the operative acts which validates the transfer.
+Without the act of endorsement by the stockholder, the sale or disposition will not be binding upon the corporation.
+Of course, there are remedies under the law to compel the owner to endorse the stock certificate which he or she has already conveyed to another.
+But before endorsement of the stock certificate, the corporation can refuse recognize the transferee stockholder.

 Moreover, as between the corporation on one hand, and its shareholders and third persons on the other, the corporation looks only to its books for the purpose of determining who its shareholders are.
 Thus, as between the “real” owner of a stock certificate and the registered owner or the person actually registered in the Stock and Transfer Book of a corporation, it is the person registered in the Stock and Transfer Book who must sign or endorse the certificate of stock to allow its sale or transfer.

 Further, the Supreme Court in the case of Padgett vs. Babcock & Templeton, Inc., G.R.
 No. 38684, 21 December 1933, held that shares of corporate stock are regarded as personal property and may be disposed by the owner as he sees fit, unless the corporation is dissolved, or unless the right to do so is properly restricted or the owner’s privilege is hampered by his actions.
 A corporation cannot impose undue restrictions upon the owner’s right to sell, transfer or otherwise convey his shares of stock.